 Day 1: Nebraska tornadoes

-HD CHASE VIDEO: Tornadoes, lightning and incredible motion in Nebraska HP supercell
+HD EXPEDITION VIDEO: Tornadoes, lightning and incredible motion in Nebraska HP supercell

-GPS TRACK: GPS path for May 10 and May 11 chases
+GPS TRACK: GPS path for May 10 and May 11 expeditions

 What I expected to be a two-day Midwest severe weather event (Missouri on the 10th and then Iowa on the 11th) turned into my first Great Plains trip of the year.
 The primary tornado target on Sunday the 11th shifted well west of Iowa, requiring me to cross into Kansas and then into Nebraska - officially making this Plains trip #1.